-Professor Autesserre's latest research project examines successful international contributions to local and bottom-up peacebuilding.
+Professor Autesserre is currently writing a book—tentatively entitled On the Frontlines of Peace—that examines what works in building peace after mass violence.
+It draws on fieldwork in eleven different conflict zones, including Colombia, the Democratic Republic of Congo, and Somaliland.
 Her 2014 article in International Peacekeeping presents some of the early ideas for this research.
-Her 2017 article in the International Studies Review, her Op-Eds in the Washington Post (here and here) and her Foreign Affairs pieces (here and here) present her first findings.
-In academic years 2016-2018, she will work full time on this project as an Andrew Carnegie Fellow, with additional research support from the Folke Bernadotte Academy and the Gerda Henkel Foundation.
+Her 2017 article in the International Studies Review, her Op-Eds in the Washington Post (here and here) and her Foreign Affairs pieces (here and here) present some of her preliminary findings.
+Autesserre won a prestigious Andrew Carnegie Fellowship for this project, as well as grants from the Folke Bernadotte Academy and the Gerda Henkel Foundation.

 Her previous project focused on the everyday elements that influence peacebuilding interventions on the ground.
 It included extensive fieldwork in the eastern Democratic Republic of Congo and briefer comparative research in Burundi, Cyprus, Israel and the Palestinian Territories, South Sudan, and Timor-Leste.
 The book based on this research, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, was released by Cambridge University Press in 2014.
 It won the 2016 Best Book of the Year Award and the 2015 Yale H. Ferguson Award from the International Studies Association as well as honorable mentions for two other book prizes (the 2015 Chadwick Alger Prize from the International Studies Association and the 2014 African Argument Book of the Year).
 Findings from this project have also appeared in Critique Internationale and African Affairs (the latter piece won the 2012 Best Article award from the African Politics Conference Group).